 - ...in letters sent to Prime Minister Trudeau, Ministers Freeland, Champagne, Fortier, Guillbeault, Joly, Monsef, and Qualtrough, Leader of the Opposition Erin O’Toole, MPs Candice Bergen, Dan Albas, and Peter Julian.

 - The Impact Response campaign, led by SVX and supported by over 100 leaders, outlined three key actions to respond to the social and economic impacts of COVID-19 by mobilizing social finance and social enterprise.

 - CCEDNet’s letter-writing campaign resulted in constituents in over 50 ridings writing to their MPs about the implementation of the 12 recommendations of the Co-Creation Steering Group, the acceleration of the social finance fund, and the expansion and renewal of the Investment Readiness Program (IRP).

 - All non-governmental members of the Co-Creation Steering Group signed a letter to Ministers Hussen and Qualtrough urging them to accelerate the deployment of the Social Finance Fund.

-- CCEDNet and its Policy Council have included social innovation and social finance as one of our national policy priorities, and have discussed it at length with ESDC staff, Minister Hussen’s political staffers, Minister Qualtrough’s political staff, MPs Matthew Green and Leah Gazan, Senators Nancy Hartling, and Green Party Leader Annamie Paul.
+- CCEDNet and its Policy Council have included social innovation and social finance as one of our national policy priorities, and have discussed it at length with ESDC officials, Minister Hussen’s political staff, Minister Qualtrough’s political staff, MPs Matthew Green and Leah Gazan, Senators Nancy Hartling, and Green Party Leader Annamie Paul.

 - Ryan Turnbull, MP for Whitby, has been an indefatigable champion for social innovation and social finance, creating the Liberal Party Social Innovation Caucus, hosting round table discussions with stakeholders, and making the case with his parliamentary colleagues.